superarcswift/SwiftCommunity/README.md

 **TSP** aims to standardize many common building blocks which can help developers to kickstart new iOS projects quickly.

-The goal is to have a set of modules to create a component-based MVVM-C (Model-View-ViewModel-Coordinator) architecture for iOS apps.
+The goal is to have a set of modules (µComponent) to create a component-based MVVM-C (Model-View-ViewModel-Coordinator) architecture for iOS apps.
 The modules are intended to use together but each module should be able to be integrated into any other iOS projects.
 This setup is incredibly useful when you create multiple apps which share some same features/functionalities.
 For more information about the SuperArc project, please take a look at [here](https://github.com/superarcswift/SwiftCommunity).

 ## Content